-- 10.4.2.1.
-If the student is "Admitted to Candidacy," the student will be admitted to candidacy and no further action will occur. - 10.4.2.2.
+9.4.2.1.
+If the student is "Admitted to Candidacy," the student will be admitted to candidacy and no further action will occur.

+9.4.2.2.
 If the student is "Not Approved for Candidacy," the student will be provided with the basis for the decision and the student will be terminated from the Ph.D. program.
 The student may appeal this decision to the GSC, but will not receive funding beyond the seventh quarter unless the appeal is successful.
 Students will be provided the option of receiving their master's degree if appropriate.

-11. Area Examination
+10. Area Examination

-- 11.1.
-Each student must pass an Area Examination by the end of the student's twelfth quarter. - 11.2.
+10.1.
+Each student must pass an Area Examination by the end of the student's twelfth quarter.

+10.2.
 To take the Area Examination, the student must form an "Area Exam Committee" (AEC) by the end of the student's eighth quarter.
 A normal AEC will consist of two Academic Council members from the Communication Department.
-With permission from the PhDC, the Area Exam Committee may consist of one faculty member from Communication and an Academic Council member from another department at Stanford. - 11.3.
+With permission from the PhDC, the Area Exam Committee may consist of one faculty member from Communication and an Academic Council member from another department at Stanford.

+10.3.
 The Area Exam will involve a one-week, take-home exam format.
-The exam will be a written exam consisting of 6500 to 9000 words (roughly 25-35 pages), not including references. - 11.4.
+The exam will be a written exam consisting of 6500 to 9000 words (roughly 25-35 pages), not including references.

+10.4.
 The precise question or questions to be answered will be determined by the AEC.
+The question or questions should allow students to demonstrate that they are capable of mastering a broad literature.
+In terms of style and scope, an area exam might be an exhaustive literature review on a particular subarea or present a new framework for organizing a literature.
+In some cases, the area exam might be integrated into an early draft of the introduction to one's dissertation.
+In others it might be a broader review of a topic, for example one that could inform a class syllabus.
+In the past, exceptional area exams have been published as stand-alone journal articles, for example in Communication Theory.

-The question or questions should allow the student to demonstrate that the student is capable of mastering a broad literature and creating the literature review for their Ph.D. - 11.5.
-The Area Exam must be substantially different to a paper submitted to meet a course requirement or a project requirement, and may not subsequently be used to meet a course requirement or project requirement.
-The Area Exam may be incorporated into the student's dissertation. - 11.6.
-The Area Exam will be assigned a grade of "Pass" or "Fail" and the student will be notified in writing. - 11.6.1.
-A student who receives a grade of "Pass" on the Area Exam will have met the Area Exam requirement. - 11.6.2.
+10.5.
+The Area Exam must be substantially different to a paper submitted to meet a course requirement or a project requirement and may not subsequently be used to meet a course requirement or project requirement.
+The Area Exam may be incorporated into the student's dissertation.

+10.6.
+The Area Exam will be assigned a grade of "Pass" or "Fail" and the student will be notified in writing.

+10.6.1.
+A student who receives a grade of "Pass" on the Area Exam will have met the Area Exam requirement.

+10.6.2.
 A student who receives a grade of "Fail" on the Area Exam will be notified in writing.
-Within one week of receiving the evaluation of "Fail," the student will be informed of: - a.
-The deficiency or deficiencies that led to this determination - b.
+Within one week of receiving the evaluation of "Fail," the student will be informed of:

+a.
+The deficiency or deficiencies that led to this determination b.
 The remedial steps that must be taken to meet the requirement.
 The remediation will involve re-writing, at a satisfactory level, the Area Exam.

 This remediation must be completed by the end of the ninth week of the subsequent quarter in which the student is notified of the failure.
 The Area Exam Committee will determine whether the student successfully completed the remediation.
 If the student successfully performs the remedial action, the student will have been considered to have passed the Area Exam requirement.
-If the student is unable to remediate the failure, the student will be referred to the PhDC with and will be at risk of termination.
+If the student is unable to remediate the failure, the student will be referred to the PhDC and will be at risk of termination.

-12. Dissertation Reading Committee
+11. Dissertation Reading Committee